awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-about.md

 If you choose the Secure String data type when you create your parameter, then AWS KMS encrypts the parameter value\.
 For more information, see [How AWS Systems Manager Parameter Store Uses AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html) in the *AWS Key Management Service Developer Guide*\.

 **Important**
-Only the value of the secure string parameter is encrypted\.
-The name of the parameter, description, and other properties are not encrypted\.
-For this reason, consider creating a naming system that avoids the word "password" in parameter names\.
+Only the value of a secure string parameter is encrypted\.
+Parameter names, descriptions, and other properties are not encrypted\.
+Therefore, to make it less obvious which parameters contain passwords, we recommend using a naming system that avoids the actual word "password" in your parameter names\.
+For illustration, however, we are using the sample parameter name *my\-password* in our examples\.

 ### Create a Secure String Parameter Using the Default KMS CMK<a name="sysman-param-defaultkms"></a>